cutsoterio/covid19-app-system-public/doc/architecture/ag-architecture-guidebook.md

-# NHS CV19 App System | Architecture Guidebook
+# CV19 App System | Architecture Guidebook

 **2020-09-14, Target V3.5**

-This is a living guidebook and unique point of architectural reference for the NHS Test and Trace Application
+This is a living guidebook and unique point of architectural reference.

 ## Table of Contents